AagashUni21/QHO541-Advanced-Database-Systems/README.md

 app.listen(PORT,()=>{console.log(`Server is listening on http://localhost:${PORT}`)});
 ```
 ### Conclusion
-* User can access the website from the web url, since we have hosted the page.
-Apart from that, the user can host the page from the local pc using the .env file and changing
+* User can host the page from the local pc using the .env file and changing
 local host to their desire port.